sflavelle/writing/Incompatible Time (AHiT)/Chapters/05 - Second Life/01 - Mu Wakes.md

 "I mean...
 I'm going to guess you didn't mean to turn the planet into lava, right?"

 "Of course not!
-I mean... yeah, it ferried everyone to my castle of judgment, but..."
+I mean... yeah, it ferried everyone to my courtroom of judgment, but..."

 "It's just one of the possible consequences of messing with time.
 So many changes can really mess with the planet's structure.
 But you figured it out, right?
 It's not the foolproof way to fix the island that you wanted."